cholla-hydro/cholla/docs/sphinx/OutputFmtAndRepack.md

 ### Concatenation scripts

-The scripts following scripts are provided (for use as command-line tools or as python modules) to help with concatenation:
+The following scripts are provided (for use as command-line tools or as python modules) to help with concatenation:

 - {repository-file}`python_scripts/concat_2d_data.py`, for concatenating 2D datasets such as slices, projections, and rotated projections
 - {repository-file}`python_scripts/concat_3d_data.py`, for concatenating field data (aka 3D datasets)